ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 - <a href="https://tour.golang.org/welcome/1" target="_blank">A Tour of Go</a>

+- <a href="https://golang.org/doc/effective_go" target="_blank">Effective Go</a>

+- <a href="https://golang.org/doc/code" target="_blank">How to Write Go Code</a>

-The Go programming language is deemed to be the most promising programming language today due to its speed and simplicity, and I recommend you to, at least, get acquainted with it.
+The Go programming language is deemed to be <strong>the most promising programming language</strong> today due to its speed and simplicity, and I recommend you to at least get acquainted with it.

 ## Quick Introduction

 ---

-Generally speaking, Monte Carlo methods consist of a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
+Generally speaking, Monte Carlo methods (or simulations) consist of a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 This technique is used throughout areas such as physics, finance, engineering, project management, insurance, and transportation, where a numerical result is needed and the underlying theory is difficult and/or unavailable.

+It was invented by <a href="https://en.wikipedia.org/wiki/John_von_Neumann" target="_blank">John von Neumann</a>, <a href="https://en.wikipedia.org/wiki/Stanislaw_Ulam" target="_blank">Stanisław Ulam</a>, and <a href="https://en.wikipedia.org/wiki/Nicholas_Metropolis" target="_blank">Nicholas Metropolis</a>, who were employed on a secret assignment in the Los Alamos National Laboratory, while working on a nuclear weapon project called the Manhattan Project.
+It was named after a well-known casino town, called Monaco since chance and randomness are core to the modeling approach, similar to a game of roulette.

-Here is an excerpt from N.T.
-Thomopoulos' book, "Essentials of Monte Carlo Simulation: Statistical Methods for Building Simulation Models":
+To wrap up this quick introduction, here are two excerpts taken from books on Monte Carlo simulations.
+The first comes from N.T.
+Thomopoulos' "Essentials of Monte Carlo Simulation: Statistical Methods for Building Simulation Models", and the second comes from Paul Glasserman's "Monte Carlo Methods in Financial Engineering (Stochastic Modelling and Applied Probability)".

 >To apply the Monte Carlo method, the analyst constructs a mathematical model that simulates a real system.
 A large number of random sampling of the model is applied yielding a large number of random samples of output results from the model. [...]